nftgp/specs/README.md

 What options do exist for decentralized key value stores?

 Probably a good idea to scope this part out of the inital version.

+## Gateway implementations

+### Public gateways

+The NFTGP project maintains a public gateway at https://nftgp.todo.
+The hope is that with adoption of the standard there will be alternative public gateways provided by third-parties.

+### Private gateways

+A gateway can also be maintained privately by app providers.

+### Local gateways

+An NFT gateway implemented to run locally on the end-users machine must make sure that privacy is preserved.
+This can be achieved by routing all http requests through a generic proxy.